Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 <!-- ------------------------ -->
-## Creating a snowflake account
+## Creating a Snowflake account
 Duration: 5

-Head over to the [Snowflake](https://signup.snowflake.com/) sign-up page and register for a free account.
+Head over to the [Snowflake](https://signup.Snowflake.com/) sign-up page and register for a free account.
 Once you've registered, you'll get an email that will bring you to Snowflake so that you can sign in.

 ## Connecting Snowflake with Hex
 Duration: 5

 At this point in time, we have our data sitting in an optimized table within Snowflake that is available for a variety of different downstream functions.
 Snowflake does not offer notebook capabilities, and therefore, happily partners with the leading cloud notebook  partners in the industry.

 Once you've logged into your Snowflake account, you'll land on the `Learn` page.
 Simply navigate to the `Admin` tab on the left and click `Partner connect`.
 In the search bar at the top, type in `Hex`, and you should see the Hex partner connect tile appear.
-Clicking on the tile will bring up a connection screen, and all that's required is to press the connect button in the lower right corner.
-This will bring you to a new screen saying that your account has been created and from here you can click `Activate`.
+Clicking on the tile will bring up a new screen, and all you have to do is to press the connect button in the lower right corner.
+After this, you'll see a new screen confirming that your account has been created and from here you can click `Activate`.

 ![](assets/vhol-partner-connect.gif)

-Once activated, you'll be brought to a Hex screen asking you what you'd like to name your Hex workspace *(you can choose whatever name you like)*.
+Once activated, you'll be brought over to Hex and will prompted to create/name your new workspace.
+After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page where you can create new projects, import existing projects (Hex or Jupyter) as well as navigate to other sections of your workspace.

-Once you've created your workspace, head back over to Snowflake and navigate to the `Admin` tab again but this time select `Users & roles`.
+We'll revisit your newly created workspace in a bit, but for now, head back over to Snowflake.
+Let's navigate to the `Admin` tab again but this time select `Users & roles`.
 From here, you should see 3 users with one of them being named `PC_HEX_USER`.
 This is the user that was created when you activated Hex with partner connect.
 We'll need to activate the `ORGADMIN` role for this user.
 Select `PC_HEX_USER`, and at the bottom of the page you'll see a section to grant new roles.

 ![](assets/vhol-grant-roles.png)